-The curriculum the school follows is largely based on the national curriculum and a desire to ensure our ethos is part of everything we do.
+The curriculum the school follows is largely based on the national curriculum but also a desire to ensure our ethos is at the heart of everything we do.
 The school aims to create students who value learning, charity and community and who will play an active and constructive part in their local and global communities.
-In July the school began a whole school curriculum review, consulting all stakeholders on our curriculum and we plan to implement our new curriculum in September 2020.

 Our intent is to ensure Jewish students are able to learn about and practice their religion in safety and confidence whether in a formal learning environment or through our Kehila department and to ensure that non-Jewish students feel valued able to practice their religion and explore their own identity and culture in confidence and safety.
 At Kantor King Solomon we believe that learning, charity and community are the foundations of society and as a result we are creating a curriculum that puts these values at the heart of all formal and informal learning opportunities.
 We believe that is our duty to ensure that all students are exposed to educational opportunities beyond their experience to allow our students to make purposeful and informed decisions about their life and their values.
 We intend that though our formal and informal curriculum all our students build up their cultural capital to allow them to participate in modern society with confidence.
 Leadership opportunities are a key part of this, and we have deliberately created a wide range of opportunities for our students to lead in all aspects of the school.
 We also believe that in modern Britain it is essential that students learn about the diverse range of cultures and identities that make our society and so we have created a curriculum that supports this through formal lessons and informal opportunities.